For comprehensive financial information, please visit the City of Dallas'

 In addition, Elizabeth was instrumental in brokering a pension compromise that saved the Dallas Police and Fire Pension after years of mismanagement, risky investments, and expansions of already generous features.

-As the Chief Financial Officer for the City of Dallas, Elizabeth is responsible for the Office of Financial Services, the Office of Risk Management, the City Controller’s Office, and Business Development and Procurement Services.
+As the Chief Financial Officer for the City of Dallas, Elizabeth is responsible for the Office of Budget, the Office of Risk Management, the City Controller’s Office, and Procurement Services.
 Elizabeth is proud to work with a team of 158 employees within these departments.
 Together, we strive to find innovative ways to serve our City customers and, by extension, to address the needs of Dallas residents.
 We purchase over $400 million in products and services annually.
 Dallas excels in its financial practices, and all of our annual budgets, since Fiscal Year (FY) 1999, have received a Distinguished Budget Presentation Award from the Government Finance Officers Association (GFOA).
 In addition, since FY 2005, our Comprehensive Annual Finance Report (CAFR) has received the Certificate of Achievement for Excellence in Financial Reporting from GFOA.

 Prior to joining the City, Elizabeth enjoyed a 16-year career with the Social Security Administration, including serving as its Chief Financial Officer in 2015.
 In that role, Elizabeth was accountable for an over $940 billion program budget and an over $11 billion administrative budget.
 Elizabeth was also responsible for providing executive leadership for the following agency programs and operations: acquisition and grants; anti-fraud programs; budget; financial policy and operations; facilities and supply management; media management; quality improvement; quality review; records management and audit liaison; and security and emergency preparedness.